novnc/noVNC/docs/API.md

       - A `DOMString` specifying the ID to provide to any VNC repeater encountered.

+    `showDotCursor`
+      - A `boolean` indicating whether a dot cursor should be shown instead of a zero-sized or fully-transparent cursor if the server sets such invisible cursor.
+Disabled by default.

     `wsProtocols`
       - An `Array` of `DOMString`s specifying the sub-protocols to use in the WebSocket connection.
 Empty by default.